 True, there are other places you can buy a secondhand motorhome – privately, from a car dealer or similar who’s taken one in part-exchange, or even online.
 But, assuming you have the budget, a retailer that specialises in motorhomes makes most sense.
 Indeed, it’s where the vast majority of people buy such vehicles.

 A specialist dealer can also take care of aspects such as the HPI check (for proof of ownership and if there’s any outstanding finance, for example).
 Buy from a motorhome dealer and you can expect everything to be in working order.

 There are important safety factors, too.
 A dealer has a legal requirement to make sure any motorhome it sells is both roadworthy and safe for use on site.

 Typically, then, you’re looking at prices beginning from around £20,000 at a mainstream specialist motorhome retailer.
 True, you’ll get occasional bargains for less than this, and there are a few organisations around the country that focus on prices below this.

 Another option to consider when buying a second-hand motorhome is a broker like Motorhome Depot, who refer to themselves as the “estate agent for motorhomes”.
 They list privately owned motorhomes for sale on their website.
 They have hundreds of motorhomes and campervans to choose from, with new stock added every day.
-Buyers can set alerts for their ideal motorhome and receive notification as soon as it comes on the market.
+Buyers can set alerts for their ideal motorhome and receive a notification as soon as it comes on the market.